This rarity clings on to survival thanks to its colony on the Falklands

 This goose builds a loose nest made of grass and lined with feathers where it lays between 5 and 8 eggs each October.
 They prefer to nest close to established ponds, and outside the breeding season, they will form loose flocks that forage together.

-Highlights where the Ruddy-headed Goose can be seen
+Spots where the Ruddy-headed Goose can be observed

 Bleaker Island (known as Isla Maria in Spanish) has had at least 3 changes of the name since the Falkland Islands were first discovered and colonized.